alesten/mongodb_exercise/README.md

 use social_net

-To be sure the data have been inserted we want to find and count the number of tweets, we have used the following command the do that:
+To be sure the data have been inserted we want to find and count the number of tweets, we have used the following command to do that:

 Db.tweets.find().count()